Rafalini/Gravity-Simulator/README.md

 ## Notes:

-**This problem has square complexity, with more than ~3000 objects simulation may freeze (its dependant on hardware, its usage etc)**
+**This problem has square complexity, with more than ~3000 objects simulation may freeze (its dependant on hardware, work load etc)**

 **Due to java's task queing effect of freezes and 'jumps' may occur with one, or very small number of space objects**